diafygi/acme-nosudo/README.md

 feel free to read through it!
 I tried to comment things well and make it crystal clear what it's doing.

-For example, it currently can't do any ACME challenges besides SimpleHTTPS.
+For example, it currently can't do any ACME challenges besides SimpleHTTP.
 Maybe someone could do a pull request to add more challenge compatibility?
 Also, it currently can't revoke certificates, and I don't want to include that in the `sign_csr.py` script.
 Perhaps there should also be a `revoke_crt.py` script?